"Government is not reason, it is not eloquence—it is force."

 With over 1,000 farms with an average herd size of 41, each processor was responsible for an average collective herd size of 41,000 in 2012.
 The Big Four meat packing companies (Tyson, Cargill, JBS, and National Beef) own 80% of the processing market selling mostly to grocery stores and restaurants.
 The other 20% is made up of small farms and independent processors selling directly to consumers or small, natural grocers.
 The number of cattle farms, feedlots, and processors has only declined since the 2012 census due in part to price pressures arising from the centralization of the meat packing industry.

 The Big Four now buy a majority of the cattle and sell a majority of the beef, giving them two opportunities to set prices.
 Since 2014, the price of live beef cattle has dropped 19% while the price of beef has risen 41%.
 The difference in margins between ranchers and the Big Four is massive.
-In a May 2021 video, Kansas cattleman, Steve Stratford, broke it down to show that the Big Four make around ten times as much per cow as the independent cattle producer.
+In a May 2021 video, Kansas cattleman, Steve Stratford, broke it down, showing that the Big Four make around ten times as much per cow as the independent cattle producer.

-On the local level, processors are closing their doors at a steady rate due to lack of labor, high operating costs, and slim margins.
+On the local level, processors are closing their doors at a steady rate due to a lack of labor, high operating costs, and slim margins.
 Yoder Brothers, a large processing plant in Paris, TN, closed during the pandemic, forcing its former customers to search far and wide for a new processor.
 In some cases, the waitlist to work with a new processor was as long as two years.

-The White House directly controls one variable in the equation, USDA restrictions.
+The White House directly controls one variable in the equation: USDA restrictions.
 By relaxing restrictions, they would allow small farmers to process on their land using existing infrastructure and independent processors would find it easier to reopen or respond more dynamically to increasing demand.
 Instead, they chose to allocate $1.4B to independent processors to keep them afloat.

 Before jumping into some of the solutions, some explanation of the processing system is in order.
 Generally, there are two ways to process beef.